ng-Classic/ng-classic/README.md

 ### Code of Conduct

-Help us keep Angular open and inclusive.
+Help us keep Angular Classicopen and inclusive.
 Please read and follow our [Code of Conduct][codeofconduct].

 ## Community